rootstrap/blog/content/iOS/Practices/iOS-practices.md

 ## Introduction

-Have you ever had to maintain or add features to a project you developed in the past and think: who developed this and why do they hate me so much?
+Have you ever had to maintain or add features to a project you developed in the past and think: who wrote this and why do they hate me so much?

 I think this is quite normal since having in mind that some projects grow way bigger than we initially expected, and even when you have the best intentions, and you put lots of love and hard work in them, as you mature as a developer you start incorporating more and more practices, and the way you develop changes drastically, making it difficult and annoying to go back to older projects.